 Elongated sapling trellis supports pole beans

-It takes some balancing and good lashing technique (see Lashing for Gardeners to erect the bean tepee used at Old Salem.
+It takes some balancing and good lashing technique (see Learn Lashing and Make Your Own Garden Trellises) to erect the bean tepee used at Old Salem.
 But the only materials you need are pine saplings and twine.
 And the ‘Blue Coco’ beans look fine dangling from the poles, which are about 10 feet long.

 The structures are broken down and stored every winter so they won’t rot.
 The poles last about five years.